SUBSCRIBE NOW TO OUR 2023 LIVE, ONLINE SERIES!

 Last Call at the Hotel Imperial is the extraordinary story of John Gunther, H. R. Knickerbocker, Vincent Sheean, and Dorothy Thompson.
 In those tumultuous years, they landed exclusive interviews with Hitler and Mussolini, Nehru and Gandhi, and helped shape what Americans knew about the world.
 Alongside these backstage glimpses into the halls of power, they left another equally incredible set of records.
 Living in the heady afterglow of Freud, they subjected themselves to frank, critical scrutiny and argued about love, war, sex, death, and everything in between.

 Plunged into successive global crises, Gunther, Knickerbocker, Sheean, and Thompson could no longer separate themselves from the turmoil that surrounded them.
 To tell that story, they broke long-standing taboos.
 From their circle came not just the first modern account of illness in Gunther’s Death Be Not Proud—a memoir about his son’s death from cancer—but the first no-holds-barred chronicle of a marriage: Sheean’s Dorothy and Red, about Thompson’s fractious relationship with Sinclair Lewis.
 The cost to register for this single event is $5.
-To register for this authors talk as a single event, please click here.
+To register for this author talk as a single event, please click here.

 Deborah Cohen, the Richard W. Leopold Professor of History and Department Chair (2020-2023) at Northwestern University, is a historian of modern Britain and Europe.